rustinmyeye/dicefaucet/README.md

 ## Installation

-Before you begin, ensure you have python installed, then:
+Before you begin, ensure you have git and python installed, then:

 1. Clone the repository: